Getting the Most Out of USGenWeb.com

 by Gerhard Ruf, gruf@byu.edu

-© copyright 2003 - 2007
+© copyright 2003 - 2009

 The USGenWeb Project is manned by volunteers to provide genealogical data for every state and county in the United States.
 It also has a number of ongoing projects that cross geographical boundaries.
 These include extraction projects like census images, tombstone inscription, marriage bonds, wills, other public records and special projects.
 They contain a wealth of information which is constantly expanding.
 Each area must be searched independently.
 Knowing where to go is the key to getting the most out of the data that is currently available.
-There are great treasures hidden in these pages.
+There are great genealogical treasures hidden in these pages.

 An Overview